KrystianBajun/hotels-flights-radar/README.md

 ## Hotel ranking

 - based on votes.
-- only users who have used the selected accommodation and paid can rate.
+- only users who have chosen and paid for the accommodation can rate.

 <center>
   <img src="https://i.imgur.com/11ZLk49.png"  alt="Github">